Three men guided millions through horror of Sept. 11, 2001 | NewsChannel 3-12

 AP Media Writer

 NEW YORK (AP) — Millions of Americans were guided through the horror of the Sept.
 11 terrorist attacks by one of three men on television news — Tom Brokaw, Peter Jennings and Dan Rather.
 Each had been their network’s chief news anchors for more than two decades, with long stints as reporters before then, careers that prepared them for their roles as leader and, in effect, psychologists to the nation.
-Watching their performances now is a reminder of how different the media world is today, Besides their work that day, all three had one unexpected thing in common.
+Watching their performances now is a reminder of how different the media world is today, and how differently such a story would unfold.
+And besides their work that day, all three had one unexpected thing in common.